ASFOpenSARlab/opensarlab-docs/user_docs/installing_software_in_OpenSARlab.md

 # Installing Software in OpenSARlab

 ## pip
-You can install pip packages to your /home/jovyan/.local/lib/python3.7/site-packages directory with either of the following commands:
+You can install pip packages to your /home/jovyan/.local/lib/python3.7/site-packages directory with the following command:
-- python3.7 -m pip install --user package_name
+- python -m pip install --user package_name
-- pip install --user package_name

 It is important to use the  --user argument.
 This will install the package to your .local directory, avoiding any permission issues, and insuring that the package installation will persist when the OpenSARlab server restarts (so you don't have to reinstall it every time).